nsanders9022/Registrar/README.md

 ##Specs

-Check to see if database is empty
+Check to see if students table is empty
 * **Input:**
 * **Output:** true